Summer in Leones valley

 And climate adaptation is virtually impossible.

-Change might happen very abruptly, as the surrounding glaciers might melt and disappear very fast, the Leones glacier is already at its minimum and polluted.
+2. Climate projections: Change might happen very abruptly, the glaciers might melt and disappear very fast.

 Climate moderation solutions quite often are damaging for nature: